benjy/circle-cli/README.md

 This is a CLI utility built with Symfony Console to query Circle CI projects.

+# Installation

+    # Install with composer.
+    composer require "codedrop/circle-cli ~1.0"

+    # Copy the sample config file into your home directory (or your project)
+    cp vendor/codedrop/circle-cli/circle-cli.yml ~/

+    # Copy the sample private file, then add your token to this file.
+    cp vendor/codedrop/circle-cli/circle-cli.private.yml.sample ./

 # Commands

 I'm open to adding new commands, feel free to create an issue.